You, graduate recruitment

 Our goal is to recruit and bring together the best people across the globe, to provide quality services and support for our clients' most complex disputes, transactions and projects.

-As a global law firm, we can offer our trainees many fantastic opportunities such as working on cross-jurisdictional cases and to gain experience in a multicultural setting.
+As a global law firm, we can offer our trainees many fantastic opportunities such as working on cross-jurisdictional cases and gaining experience in a multicultural setting.

 Life as a trainee can’t be all work and no play which is why we encourage all of our trainees to get involved with as many social events and programs as possible.